 The experience of playing a VG may appeal to men but may put off women.
 For example, brain–body co-ordination is a key element in VGs and men significantly outclass women in these types of skills.
 This means they are better able to appreciate the challenge.
 VGs also require keeping track of and rapidly putting together streams of visual information.
 Men are able to process visual information better than women and will therefore better appreciate the experience.
 In both cases, there is a tendency for women to become overwhelmed, giving way to an unpleasant and often stressful experience.
 These processing differences will (often unconsciously) influence how VGs are developed.

 What I’ve covered here is just the tip of the iceberg but more than sufficient to get the point across.
 Some domains cater to women, while other domains cater to men.
 Video gaming largely falls into the latter.

 The workforce of the industry—the creators, developers and technologists—are mostly men.
-This too has nothing to do with women having been “walled off by the boys’ club” or any form of discrimination.
+This too has nothing to do with women having been “walled off by the boys’ club.”

 The development of VGs can be considered the ultimate art form because it is the major converging point for science, technology and the arts—it is a sandbox for innovation.
 This massive cross-pollination places a strong emphasis on collaborating with a wide range of ‘specialists.’

 Men are better suited to such environments because they are socially organizational (as opposed to women being relational).
 Boys and men more readily cooperate across ranks, are more willing to affiliate with and invest in unrelated same-sex peers.
 They are also more tolerant of and accommodating towards both same-sex and opposite-sex peers.
 Healthy competition encourages innovation.
 Experiments show that men, but not women, strategically calibrate their group contributions in competitive environments.